-The goal of this program is to update OTs’ clinical knowledge about the most common types of anxiety disorders so that they may identify, evaluate, and treat anxiety.
-After you study the information presented here, you will be able to —
+The goal of this continuing education program is to update the clinical knowledge of therapists about screening, identifying, and treating the most common types of anxiety disorders.
+After studying the information presented here, you will be able to:

 Content Level: Intermediate

 Instructional Method: Online Course — Narrative

 OnCourse Learning is an approved provider of continuing education for occupational therapists by the American Occupational Therapy Association.

 OnCourse Learning is also accredited by the Florida Board of Occupational Therapy (provider # FBN 50-1489).

 Date of Most Recent Review: